Techcable/psyco/content/index.rst

 News
 ====

+24 September 2005
+    Documented how to use the Subversion repository, which is now considered as the most official and stable (and probably ultimate) version of Psyco.

+    A common question I get is whether Psyco will work on 64-bit x86 architectures.
+The answer is no, unless you have a Python compiled in 32-bit compatibility mode.
+If you haven't heard about PyPy, see the following news item.

 6 August 2005
     For the last few months, Psyco has been hosted on http://codespeak.net in a `Subversion repository@http://codespeak.net/svn/psyco/dist`.
 However, Psyco has not been in very active development for quite a while now.
 I consider that the project is as complete as it can reasonably be.
 Developing it further would be possible and interesting, but require much more efforts that I want to invest.
 The future of Psyco now lies in the `PyPy@http://codespeak.net/pypy` project, which according to plan will provide a good base for a Python interpreter with better and well-integrated Psyco-like techniques as soon as 2006.
 (Additionally, it is not impossible that we could even derive a C extension module for CPython very similar to today's Psyco.)
 So stay tuned to PyPy!